CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/Documentation.md

 # Introduction

-The Tech Hub Alexa skill was initially built by Alex Pettifer, Jakir Ashraf and Luke Power, and then developed Jakir and Luke.
+The Tech Hub Alexa skill was initially built by Alex Pettifer, Jakir Ashraf and Luke Power, and then developed by Jakir and Luke.

 This README outlines our development process, and attempts to justify the design of the skill.